Inertia groups of $(n-1)$-connected $2n$-manifolds: Exceptional cases

 and that the image of $\pi_n A[9] \to \pi_{n-1} \Ss$ generates the kernel of $\pi_{n-1} \Ss \to \pi_{n-1} \mo \langle 9 \rangle$ modulo the image of $J$.
 Moreover, we have $\pi_{18} A[9] \cong \Z/2\Z$ and $\pi_{19} A[9] \cong \Z/8\Z$ by \cite[Theorem A]{stolz}.
 Before we proceed, we need the following lemma.

 \begin{lem} The multiplication map $\eta : \Z/2\Z \cong \pi_{18} A[9] \to \pi_{19} A[9] \cong \Z/8\Z$ is nontrivial. \end{lem}

 \begin{proof} Since these are the first two nontrivial homotopy groups of $A[9]$, it suffices by consideration of the Atyah--Hirzubruch spectral sequence for stable homotopy to show that the integral Hurewicz map $\pi_{19} A[9] \to \H_{19} (A[9];\mathbb{Z})$ is not injective.
-But this follows from \cite{maymilgram}, since the the $\mathrm{E}_2$-page of the $\F_2$-Adams spectral sequence fo $A[9]$ consists in total degree $19$ of an $h_0$-tower, which is killed by an entering $d_2$-differential by \cite[p.
+But this follows from \cite[Theorem 5]{maymilgram}, since the the $\mathrm{E}_2$-page of the $\F_2$-Adams spectral sequence for $A[9]$ consists in total degree $19$ of an $h_0$-tower, which is killed (other than the bottom three dots) by an entering $d_2$-differential by \cite[p.
 96]{stolz}: